+- §2.
+Full-time employees shall earn nine personal leave hours quarterly provided the employee is on the payroll for at least 60 consecutive calendar days between each three month period as follows:

 - a.
 January 1 and March 31.

 - b.
 April 1 and June 30.

 - c.
 July 1 and September 30.

 - d.
 October 1 and December 31.

 Notwithstanding the above, any personal leave allowed but not earned under the three month criteria will be deducted from the full-time employee's final pay check.

-The above applies to new full-time employees, except that they may not use earned leave until the completion of 90 days employment with the City.
-In the event that special extraordinary circumstances exist, the full-time employee may use said personal leave prior to the completion of said 90 day employment upon approval of the Division Head or designee.
-Should a full-time employee be unable to take time off because of the 90 day provision, said eligible time will be allowed to be carried over to the succeeding year.
+Notwithstanding the above, full-time employees may not use personal leave until completing 90 calendar days of City employment, unless in the event of extraordinary circumstances, the EMS Chief or designee approves such use.
+Should a full-time employee be unable to take time off because of this provision, said eligible time will be allowed to be carried over to the succeeding year.

-Article 20 - Leave of Absence and Military Leave
+Article 21 - Leave of Absence and Military Leave

 - §1.
 Leave of Absence.
-A full-time employee desiring leave without pay for personal reasons shall make a written request to the Director of Department of Health not less than two weeks in advance of the date for which such leave is desired, stating the reasons for the leave and the time requested.
+A full-time employee desiring leave without pay for personal reasons shall make a written request to the Department Director not less than two weeks in advance of the date for which such leave is desired, stating the reasons for the leave and the time requested.
 Full-time employees may not be gainfully employed during a leave of absence.
 Falsification of the reason for leave or failure to return promptly at the expiration of a leave shall be cause for termination.
 Leave shall be granted or denied in writing at the discretion of the City. - §2.
 Military Leave.
 Full-time employees shall be granted military leave to fulfill the requirements of "regular annual active duty" for training with any National Guard or Reserve Unit of the United States Military.
 The full-time employee shall be paid regular pay during the period of military training.
 If a full-time employee is called up for "active duty", the City shall make up the difference in the full-time employee's regular pay and that paid by the above mentioned services.
 Full-time employees shall also receive the benefits of Federal and State statutes regarding military leave in their present state or as they may be amended. - §3.
 Family Leave.
 Pursuant to the Family and Medical Leave Act of 1993 (FMLA), which went into effect on August 5, 1993 and or employees covered by a current collective bargaining agreement (February 5, 1994), employees who have worked at least 1,250 hours during the preceding 12 months are eligible to receive an unpaid leave of absence for a period not to exceed 12 weeks in any 12 month period.